godspeedsystems/gs-documentation/docs/microservices-framework/guide/first-project.md

   * **`schema: { type: string }`**: The `name` parameter must be a string, enforcing text input.

 :::tip
 In the Godspeed meta-framework, every API (REST or GraphQL) and message (websocket, cron, message bus) is referred to as an **`event`**.
-All events trigger workflows/functions, which act as event handlers (see the `fn:` instruction in the YAML above).
+All events trigger functions, which act as event handlers (see the `fn:` instruction in the YAML above).
 Synchronous events return a response, while asynchronous events do not.

 This naming convention might be new to you.
 While the broader developer community typically refers to only `async events` (like Kafka or websocket messages) as `events`, Godspeed considers both synchronous APIs (REST, GraphQL) and asynchronous events (Message bus, websocket, cron) as `events`.
 :::